 Alkylating agents: Cytoxan or Neosar (cyclophosphamide), Ifex (ifosfamide), Myleran or Busulfex (busulphan), Thioplex (thiotepa).

-Do all types of chemo cause hair loss?
+Does all chemotherapy cause hair loss?

 Chemotherapy may cause hair loss all over your body — not just on your scalp.
 Sometimes your eyelash, eyebrow, armpit, pubic and other body hair also falls out.
 Some chemotherapy drugs are more likely than others to cause hair loss, and different doses can cause anything from a mere thinning to complete baldness.

 Is there a chemo treatment that doesn’t cause hair loss?

 A number of chemo drugs, for example, don’t cause hair loss because they are better able to target cancer cells – not healthy cells.
 Doctors can choose from more than 100 different chemo drugs, used in many combinations, to treat specific types of cancer and related diseases.

 Doxorubicin (Adriamycin) is one of the most powerful chemotherapy drugs ever invented.
 It can kill cancer cells at every point in their life cycle, and it’s used to treat a wide variety of cancers.
 Unfortunately, the drug can also damage heart cells, so a patient can’t take it indefinitely.

 Will my hair ever go back to normal after chemo?

 For most people, hair will start to return to normal about 12 months after treatment is complete.
 And within 5 years, almost everyone who has chemotherapy-related hair loss sees complete hair regrowth.
 Talk with your doctor if you’re concerned about post-chemo hair loss or any other side effects of your treatment.